beast-dev/doc/tutorials/workshop_influenza_phylodynamics/workshop_influenza_phylodynamics.md

 ## EXERCISE 2: reconstructing H3N2 epidemic dynamics in the New York state.

-In this exercise, we will reconstruct a Bayesian skygrid of H3N2 spread during three epidemic seasons.
+In this tutorial, we will reconstruct a [Bayesian skygrid](tree_priors#skygrid) of human influenza A, H3N2 subtype, over three northern hemisphere epidemic seasons.
 The data set contains 165 Hemagglutinin gene sequences and takes more time to run in BEAST than available during a practical session.
 Therefore, this tutorial will discuss how to set up this analysis and how to summarize the results based on runs that have already been performed.

 <div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i> The data file is called '<samp>NewYork.HA.2000-2003.nex</samp>' and can be found in the shared folder:<br />
  <div style="margin: 16px"><code>Tutorials\Tutorial 2 - Phylodynamics\Data\NewYork.HA.2000-2003.nex</code></div>